Continuous Wigner-Mott transition at $\nu=1/5$

 {\it Five-leg cylinder.-} To study the effect of an increasing cylinder width, we perform calculations on the YC5 geometry with isotropic hopping amplitudes.
 Our results are summarized in Fig.~\ref{fig:yc5}.
-We compute the effective charge (spin) gap by studying the curvature of $\N_{\vec k}$ ($\S_{\vec k}$) near $\vec k=0$.
-To extract, e.g., the charge gap, we take a cross section with the transverse momentum $k_y=0$ and fit $\N_{(k_x,0)}$ to the form $(A\Delta_c)(\sqrt{(k_x/\Delta_c)^2+1}-1)$ at small $k_x$.
-The parameter $\Delta_c$ can then be understood as the effective gap for the charge sector.
-We find that this technique, which essentially averages over transfer matrix eigenvalues that contribute to the charge and spin sectors, is more amenable to studying complex systems with moderate bond dimensions.
+We show both the symmetry-resolved spectrum of inverse correlation lengths (panel (a)), derived from eigenvalues of the MPS transfer matrix, as well as the conformal central charge (panel (b)) across the transition.
+Data is shown for bond dimensions $\chi=2400,2800,3200$ for all data points; in the vicinity of the transition, we show additional data at $\chi=3600,4000$.
+We omit data below $\chi=2400$ because it shows strong finite-$\chi$ effects~\cite{si}.

-We find evidence of a WM insulating phase for $t/U\lesssim 0.078$ which is well-characterized by the cartoon in Fig.~\ref{fig:introFig}(c): spatially-separated pairs of electrons that form spin-singlets.
-This state is characterized by a spin and charge gap, as shown by the extrapolation (black crosses) in Fig.~\ref{fig:yc5}a, as well as the featureless spin and charge SFs in Fig.~\ref{fig:yc5}c.
-For $t/U\gtrsim 0.095$, we find that both the charge and spin sectors are gapless and the central charge approaches $C=6$, as expected in the FL phase~\cite{si}.
-In this phase, the spin and charge SFs exhibit more pronounced curvature near $\vec k=0$.
+We find evidence of a {Wigner-}Mott insulating phase for $t/U\lesssim 0.08$ which is well-characterized by the cartoon in Fig.~\ref{fig:introFig}c: spatially-separated pairs of electrons that form spin-singlets.
+This state is characterized by a spin and charge gap, as evidenced by a sharp increase in the inverse correlation lengths across all sectors.
+For $t/U\gtrsim 0.084$, we find that the inverse correlation lengths in all symmetry sectors appear to vanish uniformly with increasing $\chi$ and the central charge (Fig.~\ref{fig:yc5}c) approaches $C=6$, as expected in the gapless FL phase.
+We emphasize that these inverse correlation lengths are not extrapolated with respect to bond dimension, and hence do not vanish in the FL phase (c.f.
+Fig.~\ref{fig:twolegpanel}).
+The central charge of 6 is the maximum number of gapless modes for free fermions on the YC5 cylinder, and hence provides strong evidence that we are in the FL phase.